semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 ##### Known limitations

-Currently Semgrep Pro Engine does not handle specific cases of CommmonJS where you define a function and assign it to an export later, Semgrep Pro Engine does not track the code below:
+Currently, Semgrep Pro Engine does not handle specific cases of CommmonJS where you define a function and assign it to an export later, Semgrep Pro Engine does not track the code below:

 ```js
 function get_user() {